apache/accumulo-website/_posts/blog/2017-04-21-introducing-uno-and-muchos.md

 versions, or start a fresh instance on a laptop.

 [Uno] and [Muchos] are tools that ease the burden on developers of installing Accumulo and its dependencies.
 The names of Uno and Muchos indicate their use case.
 Uno is designed for running Accumulo on a single node while Muchos is designed for running Accumulo on a cluster.
-While Uno and Muchos are configured by default to install the most recent stable binary tarball release of Accumulo, Hadoop, and Zookeeper from Apache mirrors, it is easy to configure different versions to match a production cluster.
+While Uno and Muchos will install by default the most recent stable release of Accumulo, Hadoop, and Zookeeper, it is easy to configure different versions to match a production cluster.

 The sections below show how to use these tools.
 For more complete documentation, view their respective GitHub pages.